f4php/framework

 Architecture

-F4 framework architecture includes several key elements, but most of the developer-facing features are documented in a f4php/f4 package.
+F4 framework architecture includes several key elements, but most of the developer-facing features are documented in f4php/f4.
 If you just want to try coding with F4, definitely start there.

-The main feature that is not documented elsewhere is the explanation of F4 bootstrap process, which is provided below.
+The main feature that is not documented elsewhere is the bootstrap process, which is described below.

 F4\Loader and F4\Core

-F4's core philosophy is based on the idea that it controls (or takes over) the processing of any incoming HTTP request, and allows app developer to focus on a (mostly) declarative description of how the request should be handled.
+F4's core philosophy, similar to other PHP framworks, is based on the idea that it controls (or takes over) the processing of any incoming HTTP request, and allows app developer to focus on a (mostly) declarative description of how the to handle the request.

 F4 uses its own bootstrap process to initialize itself and collect any app-specific information (coming in the form of Module's') before passing instances of Request and Response to app-specific Route's.
 It also provides a flexible PostgreSQL-compatible database query builder as a DB class.